robinali34/blog_system_design/_posts/2025-11-29-technology-list-quick-reference.md

 - **Coordination**: Zookeeper for distributed coordination
 - **Theory**: CAP Theorem for understanding trade-offs
 - **Trade-offs**: Every technology has strengths and weaknesses - choose based on your specific requirements
+- **Patterns**: Caching strategies, replication models, partitioning methods, and consistency models all have trade-offs
+- **Architecture**: Consider scalability, consistency, availability, and complexity when choosing technologies
+- **Comparisons**: Use pair comparisons to understand when to choose one technology over another

 For detailed information on each technology, refer to the comprehensive guides linked above.